Nexmo/station/_documentation/messaging/sms/guides/encoding.md

     Who
     ```

-* 16-bit encoding for unicode - 70 characters.
+* 16-bit encoding for Unicode - 70 characters.

     ```
     But, soft! what light through yonder window breaks?